syntevo/syntevo.github.io/SmartGit/Latest/GitHub-integration.md

 SmartGit learns about them only by calling a GitHub REST API and displays the retrieved information in the **Branches**.
-To work with these pull requests (e.g. to review their commits, or **Merge** or **Reject** them), you first have to fetch them by invoking **Fetch Pull Request** from the context menu of the pull request.
+To work with these pull requests (e.g. to review their commits, or **Merge** or **Reject** them), you first have to fetch them by invoking **Fetch** from the context menu of the pull request.
 This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, virtual *merge* commit between the *base* commit from which the pull request has been